jacques28/blog-app/content/about.md

 date: 2023-05-17
 ---

-# Welcome to my first post
+# Welcome to my first post on me!

 Hello, I'm ```Jack```, a dedicated and passionate software engineer.
 With a strong background in programming and problem-solving, I strive to create efficient and innovative software solutions.